Written by: Rob Lister

-Rob Lister, Director of R&BS, was recently invited to write for the National Association of Commercial Finance Brokers (NACFB) on why specialist finance brokers are essential in the agricultural industry.
-Here, he switches that perspective looking through the lens of today’s farming challenges.
+Rob Lister, Director of R&BS, was invited to write for the National Association of Commercial Finance Brokers (NACFB) on why specialist finance brokers are essential in the agricultural industry.
+Here, he explores that perspective looking through the lens of today’s farming challenges.

 A shifting lending landscape